Reviving Latin American economies sustainably

 On the plus side, the region has many opportunities to close the gaps between what it is now spending on green recovery projects and what it could and should be spending.

 To begin with, the region received timely help from multilateral institutions.
-A Special Drawing Rights issuance by the International Monetary Fund (IMF) put $ 43.5 billion into government coffers.
+A Special Drawing Rights issuance by the IMF put $ 43.5 billion into government coffers.
 In addition, LAC has a wealth of natural resources, which it can leverage in a drive toward a green recovery.
 The region is home to 22 % of the world’s forested areas, meaning that it could be an effective global carbon sink.
 It has mineral resources that are crucial for decarbonisation.
 And it is a major net food exporter, with great potential for low-emissions agriculture and aquaculture.
 The region also has the world’s cleanest energy mix, according to the World Bank.

 The region’s governments should use these advantages to focus on developing renewable energies and ensuring universal access to electricity and clean fuels.
 Among other measures, they should expand and modernise hydroelectric plants and electric transmission lines, and take steps to improve energy efficiency (see box: Room for improvement).